kevinStekelenburg/conversation-change-covid19/README.md

 _Provide an overview of the directory structure and files._

 ## Running instructions

+Several packages should be installed in order to run this pipeline:
+For the scraper, install:
+Install Python

+Anaconda is recommended.
+Download Anaconda. check availability: type anaconda --version in the command line.

 _Explain to potential users how to run/replicate your workflow.
 Touch upon, if necessary, the required input data, which (secret) credentials are required (and how to obtain them), which software tools are needed to run the workflow (including links to the installation instructions), and how to run the workflow.
 Make use of subheaders where appropriate._